nostrocket/nostr.dev/README.md

 - **And many more...**

 Each event kind includes:
-- Valid JSON examples with proper signatures
+- Detailed documentation and specifications
 - Tag specifications
 - NIP documentation links
 - nostr-tools and NDK usage examples